 - Do some research in your community and find out what single-use plastic products have been banned or being proposed to ban in your area.
 Many places have begun the process of banning plastic shopping bags, small single-use plastic bottles, straws, even utensils.
 Knowing what’s already happening locally gives you a place to start plastic pollution activism!

 - Determine which elected officials are supporting this legislation and thank them on the phone!
 This is the best way to show support as every call is logged by hand.
 You can also send mail (elected officials, or their staff, read every piece of mail they receive so worth writing in), email, or share your thanks social media.
-For tips on calling your representative, check out this guide by Refinery29.
+Refinery29 created a helpful guide on how to call your local senator.

 - Look up which elected officials oppose this legislation.
 Encourage them to change their minds by sharing facts about plastic pollution and why the proposed legislation is important to citizens like you.